 If you are working on IIS webserver, we recommend looking into Microsoft’s guide about how to enable compression.
-Microsoft IIS brodl have two various kinds of compression.
+Microsoft IIS broadly has two various kinds of compression.
 They are dynamic and static.

 Option 7.
 Enable compression on Litespeed webservers

 GZIP is quite common nowadays.
-In fact it is enabled by default on all servers.
+In fact, it is enabled by default on all servers.
 All most all modern browsers handle the “content-encoding: gzip” HTTP response header.
-All modern browsers like chrome, firefox support GZIP compression.
+All modern browsers like chrome, firefox support it.

 HTTP response size may be reduced by using Compression.
-GZIP compression is the most well-known and effective compression technique available for HTTP response.
-GZIP compression generally decreases the response size to 60-70%.
+GZIP is the most well-known and effective compression technique available for HTTP response.
+It generally decreases the response size to 60-70%.

 Therefore, webmasters need to make sure that the server is properly configured to provide the compressed source when requested by your client’s browser.
 It means that it takes much less time to load your web pages, and very less bandwidth is used over all.